Turkish opposition says maintains lead in Istanbul as recount continues

 The losses in Ankara and Istanbul, if confirmed, would be especially painful for Erdogan, who campaigned relentlessly for the local elections.
 He launched his political career in Istanbul and served as the city’s mayor in the 1990s.

+“Where will the decisions on local matters, real estate and budgets go through?
+Through the council.
+You can’t go and say ‘I’m the mayor, I’ll form the council as I wish’,” Erdogan told reporters after Friday prayers in Istanbul.

+“If a mayor doesn’t have a majority, they can’t form the (municipal) commissions and budgets as they please,” he said, adding that the YSK’s decision on the elections would be final.

-The AKP presided over more than a decade of strong economic growth in Turkey but that record has begun to fray following a currency crisis last year that saw the lira lose up to 30 percent of its value, and inflation and unemployment have risen sharply.
+The AKP presided over more than a decade of strong economic growth in Turkey but a currency crisis last year saw the lira lose 30 percent of its value, and inflation and unemployment have risen sharply.
 Critics also accuse Erdogan of becoming more authoritarian, especially after a failed 2016 military coup.

 In the Aegean coastal province of Izmir, a CHP stronghold, authorities launched an investigation into the new mayor of the Torbali district, Ismail Uygur, for allegedly insulting Erdogan during a speech.
 Uygur has denied the accusation.